wilcoxsonm21/StrokeOrderPrediction/README.md

 <img width="143" alt="Radical, Augmented" src="https://raw.githubusercontent.com/wilcoxsonm21/StrokeOrderPrediction/main/Radical, Augmented.png">

-Part of this accuracy may be attributed to the fact that while the character was not in the train set, this subsequence (or at least the first three strokes which compromise a common radical) was in the training set.
+Part of this accuracy may be attributed to the fact that while the character was not in the train set, this subsequence (or at least the first four strokes which compromise a common radical) was in the training set.

 We see that for a more complicated character, while the general order and strokes are captured, some details are lost